eloyhere/semantic-cpp/README.md

     .redirect([](const int& element, const auto& index)-> auto{
         return -index; // Reverses the semantic.
     }).redirect([](const int& element, const auto& index)-> auto{
-        return index + 3; // Translates the semantic to 3 points, the last three elements will be onserted at the head.
+        return index + 3; // Translates the semantic to next 3 points, the last three elements will be inserted at the head.
+The positive number translates elements to right, with negative number translates elements to left, but zero causes no effect.
     }).cout(); //[3,2,1,5,4]